The Web address of this

 needing, and doing right now, and over time?

-What are my preferences, key beliefs,
+What are my significant limitations,

 What do these